promise-app-team/promise-api/https/README.md

     $ brew install mkcert
     ```

-2. Run docker application.
-3. Run commands below: (It will ask you for a password.)
+2. Run commands below: (It will ask you for a password.)

     ```sh
     $ make install
-    $ make run
     ```

-4. Open https://api.local.promise.co in your browser.
+3. Open https://api.promise-app.local in your browser.

-5. Run commands below to uninstall: (It will ask you for a password.)
+4. Run commands below to uninstall: (It will ask you for a password.)

     ```sh
-    $ make clean
     $ make uninstall
     ```